-It is clear that sodium is regulated primarly in the kidneys through the amount excreted in the urine.
+It is clear that sodium is regulated primarily in the kidneys through the amount excreted in the urine.
 Sodium is a biomarker for kidney health, and levels of this electrolyte are usually tested in persons with kidney problems.
-Doing a test to track sodium levels is also recommended for people who are experiencing dehydration, heart failure, liver disease, blood pressure problems or edema (accumulation of excess fluid).
+Doing a test to track sodium levels is also recommended for people who are experiencing dehydration, heart failure, liver disease, blood pressure problems or oedema (accumulation of excess fluid).

 The most frequent manner of tracking levels of this biomarker is through a blood test.
-Sodium blood test is also used as a part of a basic metabolic panel or an electrolyte panel test during a routine checkup.
+The sodium blood test is also used as a part of a basic metabolic panel or an electrolyte panel test during a routine checkup.
 A blood sample is collected in a standard fashion.
 A 24-hour urine sample may be required, to measure the sodium excretion.

 Signs and Symptoms to Watch Out For

 Sodium values lower than 136 mEq/l indicate a deficiency in this biomarker i.e. hyponatremia, while results showing sodium levels higher than 145 mEq/l points to the existence of hypernatremia.
 Both low and high levels of sodium are indicated by a number of symptoms which will be discussed below.

 Hyponatremia is a term that refers to insufficient sodium in the body.
 The condition occurs when the body loses too many electrolytes and water, possibly as a result of an underlying disease process.
 The most common causes of low sodium are severe vomiting and diarrhoea, certain medications (like diuretics), dehydration, kidney disease, liver disease, heart problems, adrenal gland disorders, hypothyroidism, syndrome of the inappropriate anti-diuretic hormone, ecstasy use, just to name a few.

 Signs and symptoms associated with low sodium are: